 FDI has been booming in the region and has attracted nearly $128 billion in 2013 as compared to China’s $117 billion.
 Not just foreign corporates, ASEAN is now a Launchpad for many of the new companies.
-With its distinct cultures, languages and histories, its ten member nations share focus on economic development and mutual prosperity.
-ASEAN’s household purchasing power is on the rise which is assisting the region in approaching a higher level of consumer growth.
+With its distinct cultures, languages, and histories, its ten member nations share a focus on economic development and mutual prosperity.
+ASEAN’s household purchasing power is on the rise which is assisting the region is approaching a higher level of consumer growth.

 9. Exceptionally diversified:

 ASEAN is home to the world’s most diversified population.
 Indonesia has the world’s largest Muslim population with nearly 90 percent of its people belongs to the Islamic faith.
 The Philippines has more than 80 percent Roman Catholic whereas Thailand comprises 95 percent of Buddhists.
 Having such a diverse yet unified economy provides uniqueness to this region.

 ASEAN as a region occupies about only 3 percent of global landmass but has more than 20 percent of all the known species living deep in its jungles, mountains, lakes, rivers, and seas.